 Max Werny is an Associate and PhD chemist at Zero Carbon.
 Based in Berlin, he leads Zero Carbon's activities in the DACH region.
 Before joining Zero Carbon, Max worked at the climate VC fund Extantia Capital, sourcing investments in metal recovery, biomining, and direct air capture.
-He also brings two years of chemical industry experience, having led projects on industrial catalyst development, CO₂ valorisation, the hydrogen economy, and precious metal recycling at Heraeus Precious Metals, BASF, and Alantum.
+He also brings two years of chemical industry experience, having led projects on industrial catalyst development, CO₂ valorisation, hydrogen, and precious metal recycling at Heraeus Precious Metals, BASF, and Alantum.

 “I love working with exceptional founders and discovering frontier technologies.”